kharu6883/emotive-text/README.md

-# hackthenorth2020
+# Hack the North 2020

-Hack the North 2020
+## Welcome to our Hack the North 2020 Repo!